dinuionica/Linux-FileSystem/README.md

-# Linux File System Implementaion
+# Linux File System
 ------------------------

 ## Implementation:

-To solve the topic we simulated a series of specific operations a simple concatenated list to implement the file system linux.
+To solve the topic we simulated a series of specific operations a simple linked list to implement the file system linux.
 Also, for a good modularization of the code the functions are divided in multiple header files.